BHCSSD/10.3.5-Guess-a-number/README.md

   let compnum= floor(random(0,101));//pick a number between 0 and 100.

-  usernum = 1*window.prompt("pick  number between 1 and 100");  // this 1*window.prompt is a unique thing...
+  usernum = window.prompt("pick  number between 1 and 100");  // this 1*window.prompt is a unique thing...

   while(compnum!=usernum){ // while the comps number is not equal to your guess
     if(){ // fill out the () to see if usernum is less than compnum